norton120/pirate_baby/content/project-301/take_to_the_sea.md

 > _"Insanity is doing the same thing over and over again, but expecting different results." - Rita Mae Brown_

 Once you get bitten by the startup bug, there is no such thing as failure.
-Every setback, every letdown is just prelude to your eventual success, color for the rails
+Every setback, every letdown is just prelude to your eventual success, color for the origin story of
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODM2ODI4ODksMTg2MDY3MjYwN119
+eyJoaXN0b3J5IjpbNDA5NTI4ODU2LDE4NjA2NzI2MDddfQ==
 -->